-An outstanding BBC Introducing panel review of one of Aimée’s songs has resulted in an invitation to record a session for the BBC which was broadcast live right across the South of England.
+An outstanding BBC Introducing panel review of “Lesson Learned”, one of Aimée’s self-penned songs, resulted in an invitation to record a session for the BBC which was broadcast live right across the South of England.

-“Hailing from Liphook is the vocal prowess, lyrical genius and sheer musicality of Aimée, successful singer/songwriter and just sweet sixteen” – Haslemere Fringe Festival 2012
+“Hailing from Liphook is the vocal prowess, lyrical genius and sheer musicality of Aimée, successful singer/songwriter” – Haslemere Fringe Festival 2012